ayoung5555/MP_MyWebsite/README.md

 5. If the Twitter button is gone, then you've done this part correctly!

 6. Feel free to remove any other buttons you don't want to be on your website, like the Phone button or Instagram button.
-Note that unless you have a live preview extension like [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms.vscode.live-server)(highly recommend), you will have to save and refresh the page every time you want to see a change.
+Note that unless you have a live preview extension like [Live Preview](https://marketplace.visualstudio.com/items?itemName=ms.vscode.live-server) (highly recommend), you will have to open the html file in a web browser, then save and refresh the page every time you want to see a change.

 ## Editing Links (Email):